EngineAwesome/policies/privacy/index.md

 ### Identity & access

-When you sign up for a 37signals product, we ask for identifying information such as your name, email address, and maybe a company name.
+When you sign up for a Engine Awesome product, we ask for identifying information such as your name, email address, and maybe a company name.
 That’s so you can personalize your new account, and we can send you product updates and other essential information.
 We may also send you optional surveys from time to time to help us understand how you use our products and to make improvements.
 With your consent, we will send you our newsletter and other updates.
 We sometimes also give you the option to add a profile picture that displays in our products.

 We’ll never sell your personal information to third parties, and we won’t use your name or company in marketing statements without your permission either.

 ### Billing information

-If you sign up for a paid 37signals product, you will be asked to provide your payment information and billing address.
-Credit card information is submitted directly to our payment processor and doesn’t hit 37signals servers.
+If you sign up for a paid Engine Awesome product, you will be asked to provide your payment information and billing address.
+Credit card information is submitted directly to our payment processor and doesn’t hit Engine Awesome servers.
 We store a record of the payment transaction, including the last 4 digits of the credit card number, for purposes of account history, invoicing, and billing support.
 We store your billing address so we can charge you for service, calculate any sales tax due, send you invoices, and detect fraudulent credit card transactions.
 We occasionally use aggregate billing information to guide our marketing efforts.

 ### Product interactions

-We store on our servers the content that you upload or receive or maintain in your 37signals product accounts.
-This is so you can use our products as intended, for example, to create projects in Basecamp or to receive email in HEY.
+We store on our servers the content that you upload or receive or maintain in your Engine Awesome product accounts.
+This is so you can use our products as intended, for example, to create contacts.
 We keep this content as long as your account is active.
 If you delete your account, we’ll delete the content within 60 days.

 ### Geolocation data